zextras/tech-doc/source/suite/installation.rst

    zmproxyctl restart

-..

-   **Note**

-   If multiple zimbra-proxy servers present in the setup, then make these changes on *all* zimbra-proxies.
+.. note:: If multiple zimbra-proxy servers present in the setup, then make these changes on *all* zimbra-proxies.

+.. _zimbra_upgrade:

 Zimbra Upgrade
 --------------